Astroner/how-to-create-site-guide/README.md

  Now you can make requests to your domains and check that everything is fine.
  - Configure nginx SSL/HTTPs.
  [Get more info here](https://www.digitalocean.com/community/tutorials/how-to-secure-nginx-with-let-s-encrypt-on-ubuntu-20-04).
    - Install certbot and python3-certbot-nginx.
-This package will do most of the work.
+These packages will do most of the work.
    - run `certbot --nginx -d example.com -d www.example.com` for each service.
 For example:
      - `certbot --nginx -d frontend.domain.com -d www.frontend.domain.com`
      - `certbot --nginx -d backend.domain.com -d www.backend.domain.com`
  - That's all

-We started with nothing and finished with fully operationg web-app.
+ We started with nothing and finished with fully operating web-app.